 I was born in Château-Thierry in the vicinity of Belleau Woods where the famed 4th Marine Brigade fought in WWI.
 My passion for History started when I was a boy during my first Memorial Day at the Aisne-Marne American Cemetery in 2002 where my father took me.

-A former trainee of the WW1 Meaux Museum, I chose to move to Normandy to live my passion for WW2 through my studies and my work.
+Pierre worked at the WWI Meaux Museum , I chose to move to Normandy to live my passion for WW2 through my studies and my work.
 I'm proud to say that Normandy American Heroes is giving me the opportunity to fulfill my passion.

 Over the years, through meetings with US Marines and WW2 Veterans in Europe my passion has continued to grow.
 This is the reason why I want to dedicate my life to honor and never forget those who sacrificed their lives for our freedom.
 My vocation is to be able to share and pass on their stories to the younger generation, lest we forget.